 Adjust an oven rack to the middle position.
 Preheat the oven to 350F (180C).
 Remove the plastic and bake 27 to 32 minutes, rotating the pan halfway through, until the rolls are golden brown.
 While the rolls are baking, prepare the icing.

 Transfer the pan to a wire rack and let cool for 5 minutes.
 Using an offset spatula or table knife, apply a thin layer of the icing, using about one-third of the mixture.
-Let the rolls cool for another 15 to 20 minutes.
+Let the apple cider cinnamon rolls cool for another 15 to 20 minutes.
 Top with the rest of the icing and serve.

 For the Icing

 In a medium saucepan, cook the apple cider and salt over medium-high until reduced to 1/4 cup, 3 to 4 minutes.
 Remove from the heat, and whisk in the cream cheese, butter, and vanilla, and whisk until smooth (there may be a few tiny cream cheese lumps, but they will come out as you whisk in the confectioners’ sugar).
 Slowly add the powdered sugar to the apple cider mixture, whisking constantly, until the mixture is smooth and glossy.